Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 threatening, defamatory or offensive messages.
 Some examples include: obscene,

 threatening, or repeated unnecessary messages; sexually, ethnically, racially,

 or religiously offensive messages; continuing to send messages after a request

 Sabotage.
 Intentionally destroying anything

 stored on the computer system or communications networks.
 Deliberately

 performing any act that will seriously impact the operation of the information systems and communications networks.

 Use of Data.
 Data created and maintained by

-of Onondaga Community College.
+of OCC.
 Administrative, research, and other data may be

 subject to a variety of use restrictions.